-Memorial Day weekend marks the unofficial start of summer and the warm weather usually means increased water use for our customers.
+June 20 marks the official start of summer, and while it may look different this year, the warmer weather usually means increased water use for our customers.
 Check out the tips below to help you conserve water and save money!

 Filling Your Pool

 Cleveland Water allows customers to fill pools from a hydrant in order to help save money.
-To fill your pool using a hydrant, you’ll need to obtain a hydrant permit by bringing the following items to our Permits and Sales Department at 1201 Lakeside Ave.:
+To fill your pool using a hydrant, you’ll need to obtain a hydrant permit by preparing the following items to submit to our Permits and Sales Department:

 - The address of the hydrant or the address of the dwelling closest to the hydrant,